scaleoutsean/awesome-solidfire/README.md

 - VirtualBox iSCSI initiator isn't officially supported but [it appears to work](https://youtu.be/EqxK-mT9Fxw)
 - VirtualBox on top of OS-provisioned storage works as usual, as do supported VirtualBox guests with direct access to SolidFire iSCSI targets

-#### Storage Provisioning for Containers (CSI and Docker)
+#### Storage Provisioning for Containers (CSI-compatible orchestrators and Docker)

-- [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Redhat OpenShift and others)
+- [NetApp Trident](https://github.com/NetApp/trident) - CSI-compatible dynamic volume provisioner for container platforms (Docker, Kubernetes, Red Hat OpenShift and others)
-- Redhat OpenShift Container Platform.
-You can run it two ways: VM-based OCP VMs on vSphere or OpenStack clusters, or bare metal-based OCP on OpenStack clusters
+- Red Hat OpenShift Container Platform.
+You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL
 - Docker and all [container orchestrators supported](https://netapp-trident.readthedocs.io/en/latest/support/requirements.html#supported-frontends-orchestrators) by NetApp Trident
 - [NetApp Kubernetes Service](https://cloud.netapp.com/kubernetes-service): NetApp's Kubernetes-as-a-service is currently in preview on NetApp HCI (not yet stand-alone SolidFire)